Ladder Operator Block-Encoding: Ladder Operator Block-Encoding

 \subsection{Linear Combinations of Bosonic Ladder Operators}

-In this Subsection, we construct block-encodings for the sum of a product of bosonic ladder operators with its Hermitian conjugate.
+In this subsection, we construct block-encodings for the sum of a product of bosonic ladder operators with its Hermitian conjugate.

-Consider the block-encodings for the operators $a_i^\dagger$ and $a_i$.
-An efficient block-encoding of the operator $a_i^\dagger + a_i$ can be constructed using the symmetry between the two individual block-encodings.
-To apply the creation operator, the occupancy is increased by $1$ and then the rotations are applied, whereas for the annihilation operator, the rotations are applied first and then the occupancy is decreased by $1$.
-Since the desired rotation angles are independent of which operator is being applied (Eq. \ref{eq:single-op-angles}), we can apply these rotations once for both operators.
-However, one additional block-encoding ancilla is required to index between the two operators.
-An example circuit diagram for this construction is shown in subfigue \ref{fig:lc-bosonic}a.
-A block-encoding for the generalized operator $\big((a_i^\dagger)^R (a_i)^S + (a_i^\dagger)^S (a_i)^R\big)$ can be constructed similarly and is shown in Subfigure \ref{fig:lc-bosonic}b.
+An efficient block-encoding of the operator $a_i^\dagger + a_i$ can be constructed by noting the symmetry between the block-encodings for each ladder operator (Figure \ref{fig:bosonic-ladder-op-be}).
+The desired rotation angles are independent of which operator is being applied (Eq. \eqref{eq:single-op-angles}), so these rotations can be applied only once for both operators.
+One additional block-encoding ancilla is required to index between the two operators.
+This can be generalized to operators of the form: $(a_i^\dagger)^R (a_i)^S + (a_i^\dagger)^S (a_i)^R$.
+A circuit diagram for this block-encoding is given in subfigure \ref{fig:lc-bosonic}a.

-Likewise, this construction can be generalized to a linear combination of a product of bosonic operators acting on different modes plus its Hermitian conjugate.
-An example circuit diagram for this construction is shown in Figure \ref{fig:lc-bosonic-general}.
+This construction can be generalized to a linear combination of a product of bosonic operators acting on \textit{different} modes plus its Hermitian conjugate.
+A circuit diagram is shown in subfigure \ref{fig:lc-bosonic}b.
 For an operator acting on $B$ bosonic modes, these block-encodings have a rescaling factor of $\lambda = 2 \Omega^{P/2}$ where $P$ is the sum of the exponents of the operators in a term: $P = \sum_{b=0}^{B-1}(R_b+S_b)$.
 Additionally, they require $B+1$ block-encoding ancillae and $\lceil{\log_2{\Omega}}\rceil + 1$ clean ancillae, and use (at most) $12BW - 8B + 4$ $T$ gates and $B(\Omega + 3)$ arbitrary rotations.